Surgery and VTD

 My husband is wearing a prosthesis in his knee since 10 days ago.
 He did not take his anticoagulants and now his leg hurts.
 Could it be the reason?

-If the pain is in the knee, most likely the pain is related to surgery.
+If the pain is in the knee, most likely the cause of the pain is related with surgery.
 However, if the leg under the knee hurts (and gets swollen), most likely the cause is a thrombosis.
-In this case, what you need to find out what causes the pain.
+In this case, what you need to make clear is the cause of the pain.
 Ask your doctor.
-Depending on the diagnosis, anticoagulants will be needed to or not.
+Depending on what the diagnosis is, you will need to receive anticoagulants or not.

 My father underwent surgery because of a hernia and he didn’t receive heparin.
 He then died due to a pulmonary embolism.
 Was it a case of medical negligence?

 Not necessarily.
-As a consequence of a surgical procedure some patients bleed (during the intervention or during the first days) and in others, blood gets thicker and promotes the creation of clots (thrombi).
+As a consequence of a surgical procedure some patients bleed (during the intervention or during the first days) and in others, blood gets thicker and promotes the creation of coagules (thrombi).
 If we give heparin, we reduce the risk of thrombosis, but we increase the risk of bleeding.
 For that reason, every case is different.
 In any case, nobody can know which patients will bleed (with or without heparin) and which will cause a thrombosis (with or without heparin).
 Decision to prescribe or nor heparin, is based on approximations.
 Some procedures bleed a lot and create very few thrombosis, some other procedures bleed very little and create many thrombosis, and some other bleed a lot and create many thrombosis.